mesalock-linux/mesalock-distro/README.md

-# Mesalock Linux
+# MesaLock Linux

-Mesalock Linux is a general purpose Linux distribution which aims to provide a safe and secure user space environment.
+MesaLock Linux is a general purpose Linux distribution which aims to provide a safe and secure user space environment.
 All user space applications are written in memory safe programming languages like Rust and Go, even for init and core utilities.
 This extremely reduces attack surfaces of an operating system exposed in the wild.

-## Build Mesalock Linux
+## Build MesaLock Linux

-Currently, Mesalock Linux is provided in live ISO and rootfs.
+Currently, MesaLock Linux is provided in live ISO and rootfs.
 The live ISO image can be used to create a bootable live USB, or boot in a Virtual Machine.
 The rootfs can be used as the root images of a container.